Eat Out to Help Out: Background

-The COVID-19 pandemic resulted in a significant economic impacts, especially in the hospitality sector, due to a decline in tourism and leisure activities.
+The COVID-19 pandemic resulted in a significant economic impact, especially in the hospitality sector, due to a decline in tourism and leisure activities.
 Many sectors were ordered to close and the public to stay at home to reduce the spread of COVID-19 during lockdowns.
 Changes in consumer behaviour during the pandemic also resulted in the hospitality sector continuing to suffer losses after lockdowns were lifted.
 The Eat Out to Help Out scheme was designed to increase demand in the hospitality industry and encourage spending consumer behaviours.